-Admission fees, which support the maintenance of the gardens, may be placed in the brown metal payment pole located at the southeast corner of the Visitor Center, or brought in to the receptionist during Visitor Center open hours.
+General admission may be paid digitally, placed in the brown metal payment pole located at the southeast corner of the Visitor Center, or brought in to the receptionist during Visitor Center open hours.
+Your general admission fees help us grow our gardens!

 Hours of Operation